-Gross profit decreased for financial services from higher insurance claim activity, partially offset by gross profit from increased loan sales volume.
-The insurance claim volume increased in the current quarter from damage caused by record setting storms in Texas.
-While claims activity typically spikes in April and May each year, a prime season for storm activity in the area, the severity of the hail and wind storms and the damage to insured homes were considerably greater than during the same quarter last year.
+Financial services gross profit for the three months ended December 26, 2015 decreased versus the three months ended December 27, 2014 mainly from higher insurance claim losses, partially offset by gross profit earned on increased insurance policies in force and higher loan servicing volume.
+For the nine months ended December 26, 2015 gross profit compared to the same period in the previous year declined from higher insurance claims losses including record setting storms in Texas during the first quarter of fiscal 2016.
+While claims activity typically spikes in April and May each year, a prime season for storm activity in the area, the severity of the hail and wind storms and the damage to insured homes were considerably greater in the first quarter of fiscal 2016 than during the same period last year.
 Losses on these catastrophic events were somewhat mitigated by reinsurance contracts in place.